Ronald J. Garan Jr.: Spirituality

-Before his flight aboard Discovery in 2008, Garan asked the women religious of a Carmelite community in New Caney, Texas, for their prayers and told them he could take an item into space for them.
-The sisters gave him relics of St. Thérèse of Lisieux, and quoted her words:
+Before his flight aboard Discovery in 2008, Garan asked the religious women of a Carmelite community in New Caney, Texas, for their prayers and told them he could take an item into space for them.
+The sisters gave him relics of St. Thérèse of Lisieux and quoted her words:

-I have the vocation of an apostle.
-I would like to travel over the whole earth to preach your name and to plant your glorious cross on infidel soil.
-But oh, my beloved, one mission would not be enough for me, I would want to preach the Gospel on all five continents simultaneously and even to the most remote isles.
-I would be a missionary, not for a few years but from the beginning of creation until the consummation of the ages.
+I have the vocation of the Apostle.
+I would like to travel over the whole earth to preach Your Name and to plant Your glorious Cross on infidel soil.
+But O my Beloved, one mission alone would not be sufficient for me, I would want to preach the Gospel on all the five continents simultaneously and even to the most remote isles.
+I would be a missionary, not for a few years only but from the beginning of creation until the consummation of the ages.

 Garan is the founder of the Manna Energy Foundation, which is assisting the villages of Rwanda to make potable water.

 On June 24, 2009, Garan met Pope Benedict XVI at his general audience.